vmware-archive/cascade/README.md

 The ```$finish()``` system task can be used to shut Cascade down programmatically.
-Evaluating the ```$finish()``` task with an argument other than 0 will cause cascade to emit a status message before shutting down.
+Evaluating the ```$finish()``` task with an argument other than 0 will cause Cascade to emit a status message before shutting down.
 You can think of the ```$fatal()``` system task as a combination of the
 ```$finish()``` and ```$error()``` system tasks.
 The following two programs are
 identical.